bhorowitz/bhorowitz.github.io/index.md

 # About Me

-I am a **Affiliate Research Scientist at Space Science Institute** and a **Kavli Fellow at the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU)**, University of Tokyo.
+I am a **Affiliate Research Scientist at the Space Science Institute** and a **Kavli Fellow at the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU)**, University of Tokyo.
 Previously, I was a postdoctoral researcher at **Lawrence Berkeley National Laboratory** and **Princeton University**.

 My research connects **astrophysical simulations**, **machine learning**, and **statistical inference** to understand how structure emerges in the universe—from the intergalactic medium to galaxies and dark matter halos.
 I develop **differentiable, learnable simulation frameworks** that integrate data directly into the modeling process, allowing the universe itself to help refine our physical models.